tom-seddon/beeblink/docs/fs.md

 drive containing files.
 The server comes with a default volume (the `beeblink` one shown above), but you can easily create more.

+Create new volumes from the BBC using the `*NEWVOL` command.

+    >*NEWVOL newvol
+	Created: /Users/tom/beeb/beeblink/volumes/newvol
+	>

+The new volume is automatically loaded, so you can start using it straight away.
-To do this, look in the server's folder and find the `volumes` folder.

-Create a new folder there called `newvol` (the folder name on the PC is how you'll refer to it from the BBC), and create a folder inside it called `0` (this is where the files for drive 0 will go).
+You can also create volumes on the server.
+Look in the server's folder, and find the `volumes` folder.
+Create a new folder there called `newvol2` (the folder name on the PC is how you'll refer to it from the BBC), and create a folder inside it called `0` (this is where the files for drive 0 will go, and it's how the server distingushes a volume from just an ordinary folder).

-Then on the BBC type `*VOLS` to see the list of available volumes.
+On the BBC, type `*VOLS` to see the list of available volumes.
+The new volume will be included.

     >*VOLS
-	Matching volumes: beeblink newvol
+	Matching volumes: beeblink newvol newvol2
 	>

-Use `*VOL` to load `newvol`.
+Use `*VOL` to load `newvol2`.

-    >*VOL newvol
+    >*VOL newvol2
-	Volume: newvol
+	Volume: newvol2
-	Path: /Users/tom/beeb/beeblink/volumes/newvol
+	Path: /Users/tom/beeb/beeblink/volumes/newvol2
 	>

 Creating a new folder in the right place like this is enough to create